 Adding to those sales, the Fed recently announced a reduction of its balance sheet.
 This means each month the Treasury’s account held at the Fed—i.e., the government’s checking account—is reduced by the value of the maturing treasuries not reinvested.[ii]

-In 2018, the Fed planned on not reinvesting $240 billion of maturing bonds ($360 billion in 2019).[iii]
-Add that to the $100 billion of lost revenue from the tax cuts, and the government’s checking account drops by $340 billion.
+In 2018, the Fed plans on not reinvesting $240 billion of maturing bonds ($360 billion in 2019).[iii]
+Add that to the $100 billion loss of loss revenue from the tax cuts, and the government’s checking account drops by $340 billion.
 This, at current levels of government spending, requires an addition of $340 billion to the current deficit of $440 billion, for a total of $780 billion of bonds sales.

 Moreover, with the Fed owning about $2.5 trillion in treasuries, the U.S. government—i.e., the taxpayer—is on the hook to the Fed in the form of higher taxes or more bond sales for whatever amount the Fed decides to reduce this number by.

 What Congress should have done